I went to Israel for my first time immediately following a trip to Italy.

 Most wineries are open to tours, and happy to discuss the land, the culture, and the awesome wine the region produces.

-The snacks are addicting
+6. The snacks are strangely addicting.

 The Israeli snacks are in a league of their own.
 And so different from American snacks that I don’t even have the right adjectives or comparisons to describe their awesomeness.
 But I’ll try.
 Or you can watch this hilarious video of Americans trying the Israeli snacks here on Buzzfeed.

-And of course you can’t forget Bamba, which is sort of like a peanut butter flavored cheese puff (minus the cheese!).
+You also can’t forget Bamba, which is sort of like a peanut butter flavored cheese puff (minus the cheese!).

 According to Israelis, the reason that way fewer Israeli kids have peanut allergies (especially compared to the epidemic in America), is that most Israeli babies’ first solid food is Bamba.
 The research supports it.